Dell-Networking/ansible-role-dellos-interface/README.md

 Example playbook
 ----------------

 This example uses the *dellos-interface* role to set up description, MTU, admin status, portmode, and switchport details for an interface.
 The example creates a *hosts* file with the switch details and orresponding variables.
-The hosts file should define the *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the  *ansible_network_os*/*ansible_net_os_name* variable with corresponding Dell EMC networking OS name.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
-By default it is set to false.
+By default, this variable is set to false.
 The example writes a simple playbook that only references the *dellos-interface* role.

 **Sample hosts file**